AximoGames/AxEngine/README.md

-To clone this repository, you need git LFS, otherwise you need to download the Ressources folder manually.
+To clone this repository, you need git LFS, otherwise you need to download the Assets folder manually.

 Don't forget the `--recursive` option:
 ```